-Delores is one of our founding board members of Yee Ha’ólníi Doo, a non profit organization.
+Delores is one of the founding board members of Yee Ha’ólníi Doo.
 She is employed by the Navajo Division of Public Safety as the Director for the Corrections Department.
 She is a pioneer in helping the Navajo people through her work as a social worker for the past 4 decades.
-She obtained her Ph.D. in Social and Criminal Justice from ASU in May 2015.
-She also received her Bachelors and Masters Degrees from Arizona State.
+She obtained her Ph.D. in Social and Criminal Justice from Arizona State University in May 2015.
+She also received her Bachelors and Masters Degrees from ASU.
 Delores is of the Tódich’ii'nii (Bitter Water) clan, born for the Tó’áhani (Near the Water) clan.
-Her maternal grandfather is of the Bit’ahnii (Within His Cover), and T ł 'ízí lání (Many Goats), is her paternal grandfather’s clan.
+Her maternal grandfather is of the Bit’ahnii (Within His Cover), and her paternal grandfather is T ł 'ízí lání (Many Goats).